pypancsv/pypancsv/docs/index.md

 ## Common "Operations"

 If you've worked your way through the examples and want to practice modifying them, visit my list of [operations commonly used for CSV processing](commonoperations){:target="_blank"} to learn more functions that you can put into your Python scripts.

+For example, maybe instead of filtering for rows whose "Last Name starts with capital S" you want to...

+* Learn what operation would "uppercase" the contents of cells in the Last Name column _(handy to do before checking if the output of that operation starts with capital S, so as to do a case-insensitive filter)_
+* Learn what operation would check whether numeric cell values in an "Id" column are "< 800"